reupholstering a chair

 Specialisation

 Like other professionals, upholsterers each have their specialisation.
-Some are experts in traditional upholstery, typically restoring antique or Victorian furniture, while others are more adept in reupholstering modern and mid-century pieces using foam or synthetic materials.
+Some are experts in traditional upholstery, typically restoring antique or Victorian furniture, while others are more adept at reupholstering modern and mid-century pieces using foam or synthetic materials.

 You can even find upholsterers well-versed in period restoration and leather furniture repair.
 Since each upholsterer is different, it is best to research and check out their services ahead of time.